unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 <a href="/images/hh17.png"><img src="/images/hh17.png"></a>

 Nice!
-Let's go back to the main page, release the breaks with __BREAKOFF__ and then type in __START__ followed by the password we just got!
+Let's go back to the main page, release the breaks with __BRAKEOFF__ and then type in __START__ followed by the password we just got!

 <a href="/images/hh18.png"><img src="/images/hh18.png"></a>